jwellman1307/SafeSpend-App/README.md

 SpendGuard does not require an account or login.

-Budget information such as income, bills, due dates, and cash available is stored locally on the user's device.
+Budget information such as income, bills, expenses, due dates, history, and cash available is stored locally on the user's device.

 SpendGuard does not require a bank connection and does not collect banking usernames, passwords, account numbers, or card numbers.